Dragon Boat Racing

 - Polish Dragon Boat Racing — aka "tug of oars" or "dragon war", in which teams of paddlers sit facing each other in a dragon boat, and attempt to paddle toward each other.

-- Kayaking — boat races using a small, narrow boat propelled by means of a double-bladed paddle
+- Kayaking — boat races using a small, narrow boat propelled using a double-bladed paddle

 Related Pages